esauvisky/alt-tab-current-monitor/README.md

 ### Manual Installation
 1. Clone this repository
+2. Run `npm install` to install dependencies
-2. Run `make pack` to create a zip file
+3. Run `npm run pack` to create a zip file
-3. Run `make install` to install the extension
+4. Run `npm run install-extension` to install the extension

 ## Configuration

-The extension provides a simple settings dialog where you can choose how to determine the "current monitor":
+The extension provides several configuration options:

+### Monitor Selection
 - **Use mouse pointer monitor**: When enabled, the "current monitor" is the one where your mouse pointer is located.
 When disabled (default), it's the monitor with the focused window.

+### Window Behavior
+- **Current workspace only**: When enabled, Alt+Tab will only show windows from the current workspace.
+- **Keep focus on current monitor when switching workspaces**: Prevents focus from jumping to windows on other monitors when switching workspaces.

+### Debugging
+- **Enable debugging logs**: Enables detailed logging for troubleshooting issues.

+## Compatibility

+Compatible with GNOME Shell 46, 47, and 48.

 ## License